 Cross-exchange liquidations

-Every executed liquidation across Binance, Bybit and OKX perpetuals, plotted as it lands.
+SourcesBinance+Bybit+OKXEvery executed liquidation across Binance, Bybit and OKX perpetual futures, plotted as it lands.
 Time on the X axis, price on Y, dot size scales with the USD notional, fill colour marks the side that got force-closed and the outline tags the venue that reported the print.
 Filter by exchange or minimum size; pause on hover; jump windows from one-minute scalp tape to 24-hour macro view.

 How to read the tape